contentful/slash-developers/docs/concepts/links.md

 When you have related content (e.g. entries with links to other entries) it's possible to include both search results and related data in a single request.

 Simply tell the search to include the targets of links in the response: Set the `include` parameter to the number of levels you want to resolve.
-The maximum number of inclusion is 10.
+The maximum number of inclusions is `10`.

+{: .note}
+**Note:** By default, and if not specified, only the first level of links will be included in your response.

 The search results will include the requested entries matching the query in items, along with the linked entries and assets they contain.